riolubruh/YABDP4Nitro/README.md

 ## Emoji Bypass

-Use emoji from any of your servers by linking them!
+Use emoji from any of your servers by linking or uploading them!

 #### Ghost Mode